DMDCR/kinitopetdesktop/README.md

 ### ONLY WORKS ON WINDOWS 10/11!

-# Known Issues
+# Known Issues in latest Pre-release/Beta version
-unable to close w/o task manager or rebooting
+* Kinito not talking, at all.
+* Directly accessing websites (Surf the web) menu broken
+* Kinito talks at wrong times (like when you close the right click menu)

 # Planned updates!